We came across the recent position of the Canadian Veterinary Medical Association regarding the practice of “debarking” or “devocalization” in French.

 Devocalization can lead to multiple infections, laryngeal paralysis, or airway stenosis (Excess scar tissue builds up in the dog’s throat, making it difficult to breathe)

 The dog can no longer use barking to prevent an attack or stop a behavior.
 From then on, the risk of being bitten by the dog or by another dog against him is greatly increased.

 Dogs who bark in the absence of their master to express their discomfort will do so in another way, by destroying furniture or through self-centered behavior (licking or biting their paws).
 It’s the same principle for anti-bark collars.

-3. The arguments of the defenders of devocalisation
+3. The arguments of the defenders of devocalization

-Proponents of “debarking” consider this to be the best solution in the event of complaints from the neighbourhood.
+Proponents of “debarking” consider this to be the best solution in the event of complaints from the neighborhood.